dike-okpan/Bike-Share-Growth-Analysis/README.md

 - All data types were appropriate for the contents of each column.
 - No column contained null values, indicating complete data for all records.

+After Data Merging, Transformation and selecting relevent columns for the analysis, we have 34,758 rows and 7 columns.
 Below is a table outlining the constraints on our cleaned dataset:

 | Property | Description |